lbeckman314/mdbook-latex/README.md

 - [Tectonic](https://tectonic-typesetting.github.io/en-US/): Creates the final PDF file from the transformed LaTeX code.
 - [md2tex](https://github.com/lbeckman314/md2tex): Transforms the markdown source to LaTeX.
 This is a fork of [md2pdf](https://gitea.tforgione.fr/tforgione/md2pdf/), a great utility for converting markdown code to LaTeX and PDF's.
 I hope to eventually propose some of the updates back upstream. `md2tex` and `mdbook-latex` are developed in tandem, but are meant to be independent programs.
 Therefore, if one wishes to use an alternative markdown-to-tex conveter, they should be able to plug it in to `mdbook-latex` with ease.

+## How's it Work?

+Broadly speaking, there are three steps, or "transformations", from `mdbook` source to PDF output:

+1) **mdbook source to JSON-organized markdown** (`mdbook-latex`): retreives the JSON formatted data from `mdbook`.
+Calls `md2tex` and `tectonic` for LaTeX and PDF generation, respectively.
+2) **markdown to LaTeX** (`md2tex`): converts markdown input to LaTeX output.
+3) **LaTeX to PDF** (`tectonic`): creates PDF document from LaTeX input.

 ## Contributing

 Pull requests, forks, and plain old copy-pasting are actively encouraged!
 Also, I am relatively new to Rust (and programming in general) so recommendations or advice in general is always appreciated.

+### I found a problem.
+Should I create an issue with `mdbook-latex` or `md2tex`?

+Either one. `mdbook-latex` can be thought of as a frontend for the LaTeX generation done by `md2tex`.
+So if there is a LaTeX error, you may favor creating an issue with `md2tex`.
+Otherwise, creating an issue with `mdbook-latex` is a good bet.
+But any issue is a good issue, so don't worry if it's in the "right" repository or not, I should be able to see it regardless!

 ## Are We Stable Yet?

+- [ ] Allow SVG images (convert to PNG for LaTeX).
 - [ ] Compile *The Rust Book* and *mdbook* documentation without any errors or warnings (e.g. missing Unicode characters).
 - [ ] Put "tectonic" dependency in "pdf" feature configuration.
 - [ ] Add "table of contents" mdbook toml option.